achyut635/Inspect-and-analyze-data-TikTok-Data/README.md

 # Exploratory Data Analysis on TikTok Data
-Inspect and analyze data TikTok Data
+Exploratory Data Analysis on TikTok Data

 # The purpose of this project is to investigate and understand the data provided.
 This data analysis project will: